juanfranciscocis/RIPE_ATLAS_PING_AND_TRACEROUTE_VISUALIZATION/guides/guide2.md

 2. Show the Manchester, 4B/5B encoding, and the resulting NRZI signal, for the following bit sequence:
 1101 1110 1010 1101 1011 1110 1110 1111

+3. Suppose we want to transmit the message "1011 0010 0100 1011" and protect it from errors using the CRC8 polynomial $x^8 + x^2 + x^1 + 1$.

+- Use polynomial long division to determine the message that should be transmitted.
+- Suppose the leftmost bit of the message is inverted due to noise on the transmission link.
+What is the result of the receiver’s CRC calculation?
+How does the receiver know that an error has occurred?

+4. Consider an ARQ protocol that uses only negative acknowledgments (NAKs), but no positive acknowledgments (ACKs).
+Describe what timeouts would have to be scheduled.
+Explain why an ACK-based protocol is usually preferred to a NAK-based protocol.

+5. Draw a timeline diagram for the sliding window algorithm with SWS = RWS = 3 frames, for the following two situations.
+Use a timeout interval of about 2 × RTT.

+- Frame 4 is lost.
+- Frames 4 to 6 are lost.